tomlooman/tomlooman.github.io/_posts/2018-03-17-unreal-engine-umg-healthbar-nameplates.md

 ## Preparing your C++ Project

-Besides the super easy implementation for Blueprint, you could do the exact same in C++ or you could opt to make your own user widget and widgetcompont classes, I'll quickly show you how that's done.
+Besides the super easy implementation for Blueprint, you could do the exact same in C++ or you could opt to make your own user widget and WidgetComponent classes, I'll quickly show you how that's done.
 For C++ to extend UMG, which is what we'll be doing, you will have to prepare your project first.
 The user "WCode" has Epic Wiki page for exactly that:

 **[Required: Extend UserWidget for UMG Widgets](https://nerivec.github.io/old-ue4-wiki/pages/extend-userwidget-for-umg-widgets.html)**